RoshanCyriac/git-agent/README.md

 - **Smart Environment Setup**: Handles your environment variables intelligently
 - **Personalized Instructions**: Get exact commands and setup steps for your project
 - **Real-time Analysis**: Watch the AI analyze your repository live
+- **🔒 Private Repository Support**: Analyze your private repositories securely with GitHub token

+## 🔐 Repository Access Options

+### Option 1: Public Repositories
+- Simply paste any GitHub public repository URL
+- No authentication required
+- Perfect for open-source projects and public repositories

+### Option 2: Private Repositories
+- Connect with your GitHub Personal Access Token
+- Browse and select from your private repositories
+- Secure token handling - never stored permanently
+- Same analysis power for your private code

 ## 🔧 Environment Variables Setup